Cover and Hitting Times of Hyperbolic Random Graphs: The Effective Resistance Between Typical Vertices of the Giant

 and so combining the two bounds above gives us the result for average resistance. \end{proof}

 Proposition \ref{expect:prop:thm4} gives the claim on the expectations in Theorems \ref{thm:resistance}.
-We will also use our bounds on the effective resistance to determine the target time, however first we must control sums of moments of degrees. \begin{lemma} For any fixed $1/2<\alpha <1$ and $\nu >0$ any real $1\leq \kappa < 2\alpha$ we have \end{lemma} \begin{proof} The number of neighbours $d(v)$ of a vertex $v$, where $v$ is at radial distance $r_v$ from the origin, is Poisson-distributed with mean $\mu_v$ given by where $c_\alpha :=2\alpha/ \pi(\alpha-1/2)$ and the last expression is from Lemma~\ref{prelim:lem:ballsMeasure}.
+We will also use our bounds on the effective resistance to determine the target time, however first we must control sums of moments of degrees. \begin{lemma} For any fixed $1\leq \kappa < 2\alpha$ and $\HRG:=\HRG_{\alpha,\nu}(n)$, we have \end{lemma} \begin{proof} The number of neighbours $d(v)$ of a vertex $v$, where $v$ is at radial distance $r_v$ from the origin, is Poisson-distributed with mean $\mu_v$ which, by Lemma~\ref{prelim:lem:ballsMeasure}, is given by where $c_\alpha :=2\alpha/ \pi(\alpha-1/2)$.
 Recall $R=2\ln(n/\nu)$.
 For any $v\in V$ we have $r_v\leq R$ and thus $\mu_v\geq \nu c_\alpha (1-o(1))$ which, for any fixed $\nu>0$, is bounded from below by a fixed positive constant when $n$ is sufficiently large.
-Lemma~\ref{prelim:lem:poimoment}, the bound on the moments of a Poisson random variable, for any real $1\leq \kappa < 2\alpha$ we have
+By Lemma~\ref{prelim:lem:poimoment} and \eqref{eq:mu}, for any $\kappa\geq 1 $ , we have

-for some constant $c':=c_{\alpha,\kappa}'$ as $1/2<\alpha <1$.
+for some constant $c':=c_{\alpha,\kappa}'$ as $\alpha >1/2$.
 Recall the function $f(r)$ in our definition of the intensity function $\lambda(r,\theta)$ from~\eqref{intro:eqn:intensity}, and observe that $f(r) = \calO(e^{-\alpha(R-r)})$ by Lemma~\ref{lem:approxden}.
 Thus, by the Campbell-Mecke formula~\cite[Theorem 4.4]{Last2018} and~\eqref{eq:degmoment} we deduce that